diwako/diwako_cbrn/README.md

 Float, rate how much of the exposure damage is healed each second. **Healing is stopped if value is 0 or below, or player is experiencing passive contamination!**

+### cbrn_vehicles

+List of vehicle and proofing value pairs.
+First entry of a pair is the vehicle class, second entry is the proofing values, same measurements as threatlevel.

 ## Links

 BI Thread: https://forums.bohemia.net/forums/topic/225668-cbrn-script/